andrzejsplewinski/andrzejsplewinski/README.md

 # About me
 My name is Andrzej Splewiński.
 I am a graduate of economic studies.
 I am currently working in an environmental protection research laboratory.
 I conduct research on the emission of waste gases into the air, monitor noise, surface and underground waters, monitor electromagnetic fields in the environment.
 Recently I have started to interest of software testing.
 My goal is to develop testing knowlage and technical skills.
+I am a software testing enthusiast currently interning at Quality Island company.
+This is my first practical experience with testing, but I am highly motivated to develop my skills and gain valuable experience.
+During my internship, I have the opportunity to work under the guidance of experienced testers, learn to use different testing tools, and understand testing processes in practice.
+I am determined and eager to work, and I am confident that with the experience I gain during my internship, I will be able to continue my career in the software testing industry.

 # Tools